ackben0226/Automotive-CAN-Intrusion-Detection/README.md

 - **Threat Model Alignment**:The detected attack classes—spoofing, replay, DoS, and fuzzing—map directly to risks addressed in ISO/SAE 21434 and UNECE WP.29.
 In TSN or TSN–SDN systems, equivalent attacks can target scheduled streams or control-plane updates, leading to the same safety and compliance failures.

-### Planned Future Extensions (Motivation for PhD Research in TITAN)
+### Direction for PhD Research (TITAN Context)
-This CAN-focused foundation provides a strong starting point for contributions to AI-enhanced cybersecurity in next-generation networks:
+This CAN-based system provides a practical base for work on TSN security (AI-enhanced cybersecurity):
-- Integrate TSN traffic simulation (e.g., using OMNeT++/INET framework) to evaluate models on time-critical streams and automotive-grade testbeds.
+- Evaluate the models on TSN traffic using OMNeT++/INET, focusing on time-critical streams rather than aggregate throughput.
-- Explore reinforcement learning (RL) for adaptive responses, such as secure real-time traffic scheduling or flow reconfiguration under detected threats (aligning with TITAN's RL objectives).
+- Study adaptive responses using reinforcement learning, such as adjusting schedules or isolating flows once timing anomalies are detected.
-- Enhance robustness against TSN-specific attacks (e.g., synchronization disruptions or reservation tampering) via hybrid supervised/unsupervised learning.
+- Extend detection to TSN-specific failure modes, including clock desynchronization and reservation manipulation, using hybrid supervised/unsupervised methods.
-- Collaborate on industrial evaluations during secondments (e.g., with partners like ATEEL) for compliance testing.
+- Validate results in industrial testbeds during secondments, with emphasis on standards compliance rather than benchmark accuracy.

 This work demonstrates hands-on expertise in applied ML for automotive IDS and a clear vision for advancing threat-aware systems in TSN environments.